ppone/docs/accounting/xero.md

 If you have changed your Xero organization then you will need to reconnect your xero account by clicking on **Reconnect** in the Xero integration settings.

-### Are catalog items synced from Invoiced to Xero?
+### Are items synced from Invoiced to Xero?

-Currently catalog items from Invoiced are not imported into Xero.
+Currently items from Invoiced are not imported into Xero.

 ### Which invoices from Invoiced are synced to Xero?